fjaderboll/datahub/backend/README.md

 non-Swagger requests to `main.php`.

 ## Data storage and separation
-All user and setup data is stored in an SQLite3 database named `main.db`.
+List of users and generic stuff is stored in an SQLite3 database named `main.db`.

-The dataset's data is stored in individual databases, improving concurrent read and write since one dataset is never locking another dataset.
+The user's data (nodes, sensors, readings) is stored in individual databases, improving concurrent read and write since different user's actions are never accessing the same database.

 There are two kinds of tokens:
-* *user token* - will give full access to all the user's datasets, but do expire.
+* *user token* - will give full access to all the user's data, but do expire.
 Mainly for administration.
-* *dataset tokens* - can only read and/or write in the dataset they belong to, and do not expire, hence this is the token to be used in your IoT devices.
+* *device tokens* - can only read and/or write in their user's data, and do not expire, hence this is the token to be used in your IoT devices.

 ## Development setup